reyha/custom-rag-pipeline/custom-rag-pipeline/README.md

 To build a comprehensive pipeline, we should ideally look at 3 kinds of metrics:
 1. Data Science (DS) metrics: such as relevancy, factual correctness etc.
-2. Performance metrics: such as laetcny, throughput etc.
+2. Performance metrics: such as latency, throughput etc.
 3. Cost analysis: overall cost in terms of resources etc.
 However, due to time constraints, we primarily focus on DS metrics for this project.